 For this posting I collected the following images from Google Earth.
 The site is marked with a pushpin, “McCardle Home.”
 A “Proleek Dolmen” pushpin marks the passage tomb.

 A closer view suggests, if we trespassed and poked around, some remains of the structure were concealed by the trees and brush.

 Between May 2014 and this image, from 2015, the center of the plot was gouged out.
 The area corresponds to the corresponds to the remains indicated in the 2013 image.
 From this we can understand were the structures stood in relation to the road.

 Using the polygon ruler tool the size of the site is 413 feet in circumference, 9,619 square feet, and the gouge, indicating the ruins, is 1,368 square feet.

 But for John and Betty Mills, their kind invitation to stay and John’s guidance that day, the “Proleek” notation on my mother’s Canadian passport would still be a mystery today.

 John Mills passed away the next year, September 26, 2015.
-Here are some wild rose blooms from the corner of the former McCardle home in memory.
+Here are Hawthorne Blossoms from the corner of the former McCardle home in memory.

 Copyright 2017 Michael Stephen Wills All Rights Reserved